 At the heart of this section is the concept of layered architecture, akin to building a complex structure from modular components.
 This concept is embodied in models like the OSI (Open Systems Interconnection) model or the TCP/IP (Transmission Control Protocol/Internet Protocol) suite.
 These models break down the communication process into distinct layers, each responsible for specific functions such as data packaging, addressing, routing, and error correction.

 The section explores a panorama of network protocols, each tailored for different purposes.
-From the reliability of TCP (Transmission Control Protocol) to the speed of UDP (User Datagram Protocol), these protocols serve as tools that developers leverage to meet specific communication needs.
-Protocols like HTTP (Hypertext Transfer Protocol) power web browsing, while FTP (File Transfer Protocol) facilitates seamless file sharing.
+From the reliability of Transmission Control Protocol (TCP) to the speed of User Datagram Protocol (UDP), these protocols serve as tools that developers leverage to meet specific communication needs.
+Protocols like HTTP (Hypertext Transfer Protocol) power web browsing, while File Transfer Protocol (FTP) facilitates seamless file sharing.

 Delving deeper, we unravel the communication process itself—how devices establish connections, exchange data, and gracefully terminate interactions.
 We touch upon encapsulation and decapsulation, where data is carefully packaged with headers at each layer of the protocol stack, akin to nesting dolls, and then unwrapped upon receipt.